andreibalu/PivotPlay/DevRoadmap.md

         *   Request user permission for "When in Use" location access.
         *   Continuously record the user's GPS coordinates during the workout session.
     4.  **Data Packaging:** When the user stops the workout, gather all the tracked data into the `WorkoutSession` model created in Phase 1.
+    5.  **Heatmap Corner Capture Improvement:** Marking pitch corners for the heatmap is now done by tapping a button on the watch (instead of using the Digital Crown), and the instructional UI uses smaller fonts for better visibility.

 ---